MediaComem/vtmarkersgenerator/README.md

-# PG Extract to Mbtiles
+# Vector Tiles Markers Generator

 Tasks pipeline to generate MBtiles (vector tiles) from a PostGIS server using channel notification, og2ogr and tippecanoe.
+This was especially made for simple tasks like creating a layer with a lot of markers/points.

 When a new notification from `PG_notify` is received, a GeoJSON is created with a specific SQL query for the given task and then processed with Tippecanoe to create a MBTiles file.
 The file can be then served for example with [maptiler/tileserver-gl](https://github.com/maptiler/tileserver-gl) or [consbio/mbtileserver](https://github.com/consbio/mbtileserver).

 ## Getting started with Node.js